-In 2013, the MPP and F. Hoffman-La Roche signed an agreement to increase access to valganciclovir, an important, easy-to-take, oral medicine to treat cytomegalovirus (CMV).
+In 2013, the Medicines Patent Pool and F. Hoffman-La Roche signed an agreement to increase access to valganciclovir, an important, easy-to-take, oral medicine to treat cytomegalovirus (CMV).
 CMV is a viral infection that can cause blindness.
 The deal ensures an up to 90% price reduction for the drug in 138 low- and middle-income countries.

 The MPP and TB Alliance signed a second Memorandum of Understanding (MOU) in October 2017 to facilitate third-party development of sutezolid-containing tuberculosis regimens.
 The MoU followed the sublicensing agreement signed by both organisations in March 2017 granting TB Alliance the rights to develop the treatment for drug-susceptible and drug-resistant TB patients.

 National and regional patent offices